On This Day in 1920

 On this day in 1981, the Rolling Stones wrapped up their three month U.S. tour in Hampton Virginia with a closed-circuit concert telecast to venues across the country.

 On this day in 1984, Vancouver’s CFUN AM 1410 repeated history by abandoning Top 40 for the second time, to become “Lite Rock, Less Talk”.
-Currently the renamed BNN Bloomberg 1410 (CHTE) is mostly business, with some sports and Coast to Coast AM.
+Currently the renamed TSN 1410 (CHTE) is all-sportstalk, largely from ESPN and Fox Sports..

 On this day in 1985, ABC Sports announced that it was severing ties with Howard Cosell and dismissed “The Mouth” from all TV assignments.
 But “Humble” Howard continued with his daily broadcasts on ABC Radio for another five years.